-In fact, a common theme in these accolades before tax reform was that there were several other important attributes that North Carolina brings to the table, such as a technology-ready workforce, world-class universities, quality of life, and a friendly business regulatory environment.
-In addition to that state rate, each North Carolina county collects a separate sales tax, ranging from 2% to 2.25% in most counties.
+North Carolina is a great place to live and work, with a technology-ready workforce, world-class universities, quality of life, and a friendly business regulatory environment.
+It also has a fixed state income tax rate of 5.25%, and an effective average property tax rate that is below the national average.
+In addition to the state rate, each county in North Carolina collects a separate sales tax, ranging from 2% to 2.25%.
 The new law introduced a fixed-rate income tax and more than doubled the standard deduction for North Carolina taxpayers.

-Therefore, North Carolina will emerge from this change as one of the most competitive states for corporations in the United States when it comes to collecting corporate taxes.
-Consequently, if North Carolina continues to incorporate startups and their employees due to the state's favorable business tax environment, then lost tax collections of a 0% corporate income tax rate could be overshadowed by increased tax revenues from a greater number of people who pay individual income taxes.
-In fact, the Tax Foundation estimates that North Carolina will eventually become the first best state when it comes to corporate tax collection and the fifth best state overall in the ranking of the Tax Foundation's State Business Tax Climate Index, a compilation of corporate properties, individual, sales and unemployment insurance taxes.
-Each state's tax code is a multifaceted system with many moving parts, and North Carolina is no exception.
+This makes it one of the most competitive states for corporations in the United States when it comes to collecting corporate taxes.
+The Tax Foundation estimates that North Carolina will eventually become the first best state when it comes to corporate tax collection and the fifth best state overall in the ranking of the Tax Foundation's State Business Tax Climate Index.
+Individual income tax increases more than half of all tax collections in North Carolina.
+Poole College of Management adjunct professor of accounting Nathan Goldman explains the impact for North Carolina corporations.